 ● Zero data sharing with third parties

-● Apple News+ Subscription
+● News+ Subscription for premium content

 ● Available across all Apple devices

 Apple News debuted with iOS 9 as a replacement for Newsstand.
 Using RSS and publication feeds, the app gathers articles from across the web and sorts them into a news feed.

 What is Apple News?

-Apple took a specific approach to this and created a new format, Apple News Format, to specifically cater to iOS readers.
-Device optimized articles, rich media, and uncluttered reading were all promised by the new platform.
+Apple took a specific approach to this and created a new format, Apple News Format, to specifically cater to iPhone readers.
+Device-optimized articles, rich media, and uncluttered reading were all key components of the new platform.

-Apple offers some advertising in the app, but is otherwise just a clean feed of articles sorted by topics.
-Top News sections, and relevant topics surfaced based on the readers history of reading, liking, and saving.
+Apple offers some advertising in the app, but it's otherwise a clean feed of articles sorted by topics.
+Apple's human editors select Top News sections, and relevant topics will surface based on the reader's history of reading, liking, and saving.

-Sections like For You will offer specifically curated information based on what you like.
-Top Stories are curated by editors to offer an overview of whats happening right now.
-Channels and topics show up as individual sections, containing all the relevant articles to that topic, even if they oppose eachother.
+Sections like For You offer specifically curated information based on what you like.
+Editors curate Top Stories to offer an overview of what's happening right now.
+Channels and topics show up as individual sections, containing all the relevant articles to that topic, even if they oppose each other.

-Premium articles and magazines will display in an optimized format with rich media throughout.
-Other publications that do not follow the news app format will show up as fulll page scans of the magazines.
+Premium articles and magazines display in an optimized format with rich media throughout.
+Other publications that do not follow the news app format will show up as full-page scans of the magazines.
 Apple News+ is a premium service and costs $9.99 per month for a family subscription.

 How to personalize Apple News

-From the today view press and hold an article to access the share sheet and from there you can perform further tasks like blocking channels or reporting spam or broken stories.
+From the Today view, press and hold an article to access the share sheet.
+From there, you can perform further tasks like blocking channels or reporting spam or broken stories.
 The share sheet from within articles works the same way.

 Apple News in the news

 Apple News has also been somewhat controversial.
-Apple wants publishers to be on the platform, but offers very little incentive.
-The app offers curation via editors, but this means a story can live or die based on what they choose to feature.
+Apple wants publishers to be on the platform but offers little incentive.
+The app offers curation via human editors, but this means a story can live or die based on what they choose to feature.

-In 2011, Apple launched Newsstand, an app meant to present magazine and newspaper subscriptions in a skeuomorphic bookshelf.
-This replaced the many individual apps that publishers were designing for iPad, and was meant to help users manage the subscriptions.
-The issue being that these publications still needed to develop and support apps, which they would have to pay developers to make.
+In 2011, Apple launched Newsstand, an app that presented magazine and newspaper subscriptions in a skeuomorphic bookshelf.
+This replaced the many individual apps that publishers had been designing for iPad.
+Apple's goal was to help users manage all of their subscriptions in one place.

 It is yet to be seen if Apple News+ will be a success, given its struggle to retain users and its relatively high price.
 Despite low subscription retention rates, publications on News+ still saw more traffic to their content.
-This increased traffic did not increase revenue, however, due to how Apple pays the publishers.
+This increased traffic did not increase revenue, however, due to how Apple pays participating publishers.